code-mentoring/game-nation/README.md

     You should see at least some "test-*" files and README.md

 ### Install Virtualenv and Socketio

+Note: Windows users might need to append `py -m` to some of the below commands.

-3. Get virtualenv (this will help isolate installations to be project specific)
+3. Get virtualenv (this will help isolate installations to be project specific).
     ```
     pip install virtualenv
     ```